Education

 In general, administrative positions in schools at the college level require at least a master’s degree in a field like educational leadership or educational administration.
 That said, some small colleges or community colleges consider a bachelor’s degree sufficient.

 The outliers are provost and dean positions, which often seek candidates with doctoral degrees.
-The U.S. Bureau of Labor Statistics reports those who began their careers as professors may possess a doctorate in the field they taught while other provosts and deans will have earned a Ph.D. in higher education or a related subject.
+The U.S. Bureau of Labor Statistics reports that those who began their careers as professors may possess a doctorate in the field they taught, while other provosts and deans will have earned a Ph.D. in higher education or a related subject.

 Department chairs are required to hold full-time faculty status as an assistant or associate professor to be eligible for appointment.
 Most of the successful department chair candidates have at least five years of experience along with graduate degrees in their fields.